xerotropy/xerotropy/README.md

 How can we subvert and repurpose existing systems to unlock new capabilities and challenge our assumptions?

 What are the limits to the imagination of advanced AI models?

+And finally, what would models do if liberated and set loose?
+Would smaller, less-intelligent models liberate the other ones?